Advice for Fair Fights and Solving Relationship Problems

 - Reaffirming their love for each other, and;

-- Enjoying a sexual activity together.
+- Enjoying sexual activity together.

-Making up, like touch, has the affect of allowing partners to connect on a very deep level.
+Making up, like touch, has the effect of allowing partners to connect on a very deep level.
 It reconfirms the bond and beings the process of healing whatever damage may have been caused prior to or during the fight, debate, or argument.

 Summary of the Rules of Fighting Fair and Solving Relationship Problems

-By facing marriage and relationship partners head-on and not avoiding issues, a couple is capable arguing in a way that helps promote growth within their relationship.
+By facing marriage and relationship partners head-on and not avoiding issues, a couple is capable of arguing in a way that helps promote growth within their relationship.
 During the most intense moments of an argument or fight, it’s important that couples hold their tongues and avoid bringing up past problems or attacking their partner’s insecurities.
 During and after arguments, fights, and battles it’s important that the couple make time to re-connect.
 The art of reconnecting after a battle confirms the issue has been resolved.

 Though the tips presented here are great for couples already involved in a healthy relationship, they aren’t meant to solve problems that are occurring in an abusive relationship.
 Readers may also wish to learn more about domestic abuse.